dudanov/iot-uni-dongle/FLASHING.md

 ```

 Thus, you do not need to resort to using the programmer.
 Congratulations!
 The migration is complete and you are completely independent of my initial configuration!
+[Here](midea-esphome-example.yaml) you can view example YAML config for Midea-like ACs.

 ## Using the programmer (universal method)